+A weaving section is a length of one-way roadway where vehicles are crossing paths, changing lanes, or merging with through traffic as they enter or exit a freeway or collector-distributer road.
 A single weaving section has an inlet at the upstream end and an exit at the downstream end.
 A multiple weaving section is characterized by more than one point of entry followed by one or more points of exit.